-Then, your vet will examine your cat's mouth and teeth for gum inflammation, signs of excess tartar, and/or any tooth abnormalities or breakage.
+Your cat's eyes will be checked for clearness and signs of inflammation or tearing, while the nostrils will be looked at for signs of congestion.
+The vet will examine your cat's mouth and teeth for gum inflammation, signs of excess tartar, and any tooth abnormalities or breakage.
 Next, your vet will look at your cat's ears for signs of inflammation, redness, or drainage around the ear canal, along with mites.

 Lastly, your veterinarian will carefully palpate fingers into your cat's internal organs to feel for signs of abnormalities, such as swelling, lumps, or bumps.
 This is one of the most important parts of the wellness check, as your vet's fingers have the magical ability to remember how a particular cat feels normally.
 This makes it easy to pinpoint potential problems at future visits.

-These tests will establish a "baseline" of your cat's normal health, and will make it easier to spot changes during the cat's next vet appointment. #These tests commonly include the following:
+If this is your cat's first vet visit as an adult, your veterinarian will likely run a series of lab tests.
+These tests will establish a "baseline" of your cat's normal health and make it easier to spot changes during the cat's next vet appointment.
+These tests commonly include:

 - Complete blood count (CBC): The tests measure and evaluate the type of cells circulating in the blood, including red cells, white cells, and platelets.
 In some cases, the CBC might also isolate other microorganisms and parasites.
 The CBC is useful for detecting anemia, leukemia, infections, and other conditions.

 - Blood chemistry panel: The blood chemistry panel measures your cat’s electrolytes, enzymes, and chemical elements of blood such as liver values and kidney values.